Nomade040/nmd/README.md

 **The documentation is at the start of each library(i.e. header file).**

+The end user should use the single-header libraries in the current folder("nmd/").

 I wanted to make this reposity in the same style as https://github.com/nothings/stb/ because it seemed practical.